cultureandempire/cultureandempire.github.io/cande.md

 * Accept that we will have to take whatever the Spider throws at us, as we have nowhere else to go.
 Accept that we will face a long struggle.

 * Focus European public opinion on the Spider, especially to isolated and embarrass the UK, which the US depends on as a proxy and experimental playground.
+Remind European politicians that the US and UK sent armed terrorists into their towns and cities for 40 years.

 * Build public opinion in Brazil and India, two nations who potentially hold the balance of power in coming decades.